Szzappy/Website/README.md

 # website
-A website I made to learn HTML as well as CSS
+A website I made to learn HTML as well as CSS as a project to learn web design